 Establish cluster peering connections on HCP Consul

 This page describes how to establish cluster peering connections on HCP Consul.
-When you use HCP Consul to create and establish cluster peering connections, information about the connections become visible in the management plane.
-Refer to management plane overview for more information.
+When you use HCP Consul to create and establish cluster peering connections, information about the connections become visible in HCP Consul Central.
+Refer to HCP Consul Central overview for more information.

 In traditional self-managed deployments, the process to establish a cluster peering connection between clusters requires access to the Consul CLI to create and pass peering tokens to other clusters.
-Establishing cluster peering connections through HCP Consul simplifies this process by using the management plane to automate this part of the cluster peering workflow.
+Establishing cluster peering connections through HCP Consul simplifies this process by using HCP Consul Central to automate this part of the cluster peering workflow.

 The overall process for establishing a cluster peering connection with HCP Consul consists of the following steps:

-- Create a cluster peering connection using the management plane
+- Create a cluster peering connection using HCP Consul Central

 - Check peering connection status

 After you establish a cluster peering connection, you can use the UI to view the connection's status, a list of exported services, and available imported services.
 You can also secure cluster access using the IP allowlist.